chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 A `key` property MAY be set to select a specific value from the Vault secret payload.

+The Vault url MUST be provided in the Configuration section via the `"vault_addr"` property.

 Vault authentication MUST at least support:

 * [token][vaulttoken] based authentication